jasonrdonaldson/jasonrdonaldson.github.io/JRD.md

 Many debt claims, such as bonds, are resaleable, whereas others, such as repos, are not.
 We develop a model of bank lending in which debt claims are heterogenous in their resaleability.
 We find that decreasing credit market frictions leads to an increase in borrowing via non-resaleable debt.
 This causes credit chains to form, creating systemic risk.

-#### [Deadlock on the Board][DL]

-with [Nadya Malenko][nadya] and [Giorgia Piacentino][giorgia], 2019 (revise and resubmit at the **RFS**, [CEPR DP12503][DLCEPR])

-Best Paper Award at the 2018 ASU Sonoran Winter Finance Conference

-In a dynamic model of board decision making, directors strategically block proposals that benefit other directors.
-Such deadlock on the board explains CEO entrenchment and strategic inertia.
-We study how board composition affects deadlock, and find, for example, that board diversity can exacerbate it.

-#### [Intermediation Variety][IV]
+#### [Money Runs][MR]

-with [Giorgia Piacentino][giorgia] and [Anjan Thakor][anjan], 2019 (revise and resubmit at the **JF**, [NBER WP 25946][IVNBER])
+with [Giorgia Piacentino][giorgia] (R&R at the **JME**)

-Non-depository financial intermediaries ("non-banks") have a higher cost of capital than depositories ("banks") do, e.g., because they do not benefit from a moneyness premium on deposits or government safety nets.
-How do they still compete with banks?
-Non-banks use their high cost of capital as a commitment device not to fund traditional projects, inducing entrepreneurs to innovative efficiently.
+Bank debt is both a financial security used to raise funds and a kind of money used to facilitate trade.
+We develop a model based on this dual role of bank debt.
+It provides a new rationale for why banks do many of the things they do, including why they choose to issue demandable debt, and hence why they are fragile.
+It gives new perspectives on a number of policies, notably suspension of convertibility and narrow banking.

 #### [Conflicting Priorities: A Theory of Covenants and Collateral][Priorities]
 with  [Denis Gromb][denis]  and [Giorgia Piacentino][giorgia], 2019

 We develop a model in which the absolute priority of secured debt leads to conflicts among creditors, but can be optimal nonetheless.
 The option to use collateral to dilute unsecured debt, even in  violation of covenants, loosens financial constraints that could be inefficiently tight.
 But covenants embed an acceleration option that prevents these constraints from becoming inefficiently loose.

-#### [Money Runs][MR]

-with [Giorgia Piacentino][giorgia], 2020

-Bank debt is both a financial security used to raise funds and a kind of money used to facilitate trade.
-We develop a model based on this dual role of bank debt.
-It provides a new rationale for why banks do many of the things they do, including why they choose to issue demandable debt, and hence why they are fragile.
-It gives new perspectives on a number of policies, notably suspension of convertibility and narrow banking.